Report card: Bob Condotta grades the Seahawks’ NFC wild-card win over the Philadelphia Eagles

 Tight end

-A tough day statistically — Jacob Hollister had two false starts — but a win’s a win.
+A tough day statistically — Jacob Hollister had two false starts and two catches for 16 yards.
+Neither of the other tight ends had a target.

 Grade: C